SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 These return the same value, if there is only a binary reward for winning

 $$
-r(a_t, s_t) = \begin{cases} 0 & t<T, \\ \text{is_win}(s_t) & t = T \end{cases},
+r(a_t, s_t) = \begin{cases} 0 & t<T, \\ \text{is_win}(s_t) & t = T, \end{cases}
 $$

 and Q always predicts a binary reward.
 Any game with intermediate reward can be turned into a game of binary reward, by just setting the win condition to $\sum_t r(a_t,s_t) \geq R_{\text{threshold}}$.

 I want to actually train an neural network-based agent to have arithmetic consistency via Reinforcement Learning and Gradient Descent.

+The straightforward way for implementation would be to let the neural network represent a polynomial oracle.
+The input would be an  assignment from the finite field to all but one variable, and the output would be the polynomial coefficients of the left over variable.
+However, this seems complicated to train, as the network would need to learn polynomial multiplication.
+One can make this easer by having quadratic activations functions additionally to the ReLU ones.

 **Implementation:**
 1. Use a simple deterministic game with finite time horizon (e.g. tic-tac-toe, Connect-Four, Hex)
-1. Train an AI to not only predict the whether the player can still win given a board situation.
+1. Train an AI to predict the whether the player can still win given a board situation.
 Extend this AI to predict the polynomial coefficients for the polynomial identity test, given the previous random samples of the $\mathsf{IP}$-protocol as input.
 1. See how well the AI can be trained to actually fulfil the consistency checks.

 **Questions:**
+1. Is there a better appraoch that does not require learning polynomial coefficients?
-1. Can a neural network architecture learn to predict the right polynomial coefficients?
+1. If not, can a neural network architecture learn to predict the right polynomial coefficients?
 Since the coefficients are from a finite field, there is some room to correct errors.
 1. Can the whole methods be made robust for a system that makes mistakes sometimes?
 Could this involve relaxing the consistency condition?
 1. Can this be scaled up to more compled games?
 1. How can we extend this to non-deterministic games?

+**Alternative: Tensor Networks:**
+Tensor networks can represent exponentially large polynomials of bounded degree.
+Training a tensor network kinda goes against leading deep learning paradigms, but maybe there is something to be gained here.

 **Reasons why I believe this might work:**
 1. Neural networks have become quite good at grokking abstract reasoning tasks,